-At the 2008 North American International Auto Show (NAIAS) in Detroit, Audi released the first Audi “S” modelof the TT range – the Audi TTS quattro, with a heavily revised 2.0 TFSI engine.
-The cylinder block,cylinder head and the fuel injectors have all been modified from the base 2.0 TFSI engine (ID: CDL).
-Together with other modifications, this engine produces a DIN-rated motive power output of 200 kilowatts (272 PS; 268 bhp), and generates a torque of 350 newton metres (258 lbf·ft) from 2,500 to 5,000 rpm.
+At the 2008 North American International Auto Show (NAIAS) in Detroit, Audi released the first Audi “S” model of the TT range – the Audi TTS Quattro, with a heavily revised 2.0 TFSI engine.
+The cylinder block, cylinder head and the fuel injectors have all been modified from the base 2.0 TFSI engine (ID: CDL).
+Together with other modifications, this engine produces a DIN-rated motive power output of 200 kilowatts (272 PS; 268 bhp) and generates a torque of 350-newton metres (258 lbf·ft) from 2,500 to 5,000 RPM under the hood of a TTS Roadster with the TFSI engine.

 Official performance figures for the sprint from standstill to 100 kilometres per hour (62.1 mph) for the TTS Coupé can be reached in 5.4 seconds, with the Roadster two-tenths slower at 5.6 seconds.
 Top speed is electronically limited to 250 kilometres per hour (155 mph).